 Can I Install, Repair Or Replace My Hot Water System?

 Homeowners should never attempt to install, uninstall or repair a hot water system.
 Any such work must be left for a plumber to take care of.
-The replacement or repair of hot water systems is a technical task and not a simple one.
-Pipework for the hot and cold water supply also needs to be attached when a new system is installed.
+The replacement or repair of hot water systems is a technical task, not a simple one.
+When a new system is installed, pipework for the hot and cold water supply also needs to be attached.

 If your hot water system breaks down and it needs to either be repaired or replaced with a new one, don’t tinker with it.
 Give your plumber a call and have them take a look at it.
 If it can be salvaged, your plumber will do the necessary repairs.
-Otherwise, replacing the system will be advised and carried out by the plumber.
+Otherwise, the plumber will advise and carry out replacing the system.

 Can I Install Or Replace a Toilet System Myself?